 A financial analyst is one of the most prestigious career options in the financial services industry.
-Given the growing importance of data and the need to analyse it for obtaining valuable information, there is an unprecedented need for professionals who can deal with data.
+Given the growing importance of data and the need to analyze it for obtaining valuable information, there is an unprecedented need for professionals who can deal with data.
 The role of a financial analyst is diverse and requires high analytical skills along with good quantitative acumen.

-A financial analyst is responsible for gathering vital information about the industry and creating strategies to grow the business, they have a huge role to play in an organisation’s decision-making process.
+A financial analyst is responsible for gathering vital information about the industry and creating strategies to grow the business, they have a huge role to play in an organization’s decision-making process.
 They are also responsible for talking with various stakeholders to the company and make the required analysis.
 Let’s delve deeper into some of the most exciting benefits of being a financial analyst.

 Benefits of being a Financial analyst